AegixLinux/gohan/README.md

 Gohan means "cooked rice" in Japanese, and it is a synonym for food in general.
 The literal translation for the Japanese words for breakfast and dinner is "the morning rice" and "the evening rice."
 The "go" in gohan is an honorific form added to "han" which adds politeness to the word.

-This repository is like the cooked rice of TANKLINUX
+This repository is like the cooked rice of TANKLINUX.

-Sosan desu ga, dohzo o-meshi agari kudasai.
+`Sosan desu ga, dohzo o-meshi agari kudasai.`

 ``` Text
 "Sosan desu ga, dohzo o-meshi agari kudasai."